pinglab-utils/docs/docs/setup/env.md

 Conda can be used to create environments to isolate your projects.
 To create an environment, use

 ```bash

 conda create -n env_name list of packages in your terminal
 ```

-Here -n env_name sets the name of your environment (-n for name) and list of packages is the list of packages you want installed in the environment.
+- **Name** : Here -n env_name sets the name of your environment (-n for name) and list of packages is the list of packages you want installed in the environment.
 For example, to create an environment named my_env and install numpy in it, type

 ```bash

 conda create -n my_env numpy
 ```

-When creating an environment, you can specify which version of Python to install in the environment.
+- **Version**: When creating an environment, you can specify which version of Python to install in the environment.
 This is useful when you're working with code in both Python 2.x and Python 3.x.
 To create an environment with a specific Python version, do something like

 ```bash

 conda create -n py3 python=3 or conda create -n py2 python=2
 ```

-I actually have both of these environments on my personal computer.
+- **Different Python versions** : I actually have both of these environments on my personal computer.
 I use them as general environments not tied to any specific project, but rather for general work with each Python version easily accessible.
 These commands will install the most recent version of Python 3 and 2, respectively.
 To install a specific version, use

 ```bash

 conda create -n py python=3.3
 ```

-for Python 3.3.
+- **Activate Environment** : for Python 3.3.

 Once you have an environment created, use